 Dean, College of Business

 McNeese State University invites qualified applicants and nominations for the position of Dean, College of Business.
 This is a full-time, 12-month, unclassified administrative position.
-The appointment begins in January or July 2019.
-The salary is $148,000.
+The appointment is available beginning in July 2021.

 Reporting Authority: Provost and Vice President of Academic Affairs and Enrollment Management.
-The position is appointed by the President of the University and the appointment is approved by the Board of Supervision of the University of Louisiana System.
+Is appointed by the President of the University and the appointment is approved by the Board of Supervision of the University of Louisiana System.

-The College: The College of Business is one of six colleges that comprise the university and has approximately 30 FTE faculty members distributed across two academic departments: accounting, finance, and economics; and management, marketing, and general business administration.
-Together the departments enroll over 1,000 undergraduate majors and 75 MBA students.
+The College: The College of Business is one of six colleges that comprise the university and has approximately 30 FTE faculty members.
+The College offers majors in accounting, finance, management, marketing, and general business administration.
+College of Business enrollment is over 1,000 undergraduate majors and 75 MBA students.
 The undergraduate and the graduate programs are accredited by the AACSB International.

 The Dean is expected to provide dynamic leadership in teaching, scholarly productivity, and service.
 The Dean is also expected to stimulate and support collegiality, as well as a productive relationship within the university community and the area business community.

 - Responsible for maintaining AACSB accreditation and accreditation standards.

 - Guide the development and implementation of strategic plans for the College.

 - Implement university policies within the College of Business and supervise development of those policies unique to the college.